 Put everything into a jar and shake well before pouring over the noodle salad.

-Step 1: Bring pot of water to boil.
+Step 1: Bring a pot of water to boil.

-Step 2: Julienne the vegetables and put into serving bowl.
+Step 2: Julienne the vegetables and put them into a serving bowl.

 Step 3: Cook soba noodles according to package directions.
-Mine take about 7 minutes.
+Mine takes about 7 minutes.
 Drain and rinse in cold water.

 Step 4: Combine with julienned vegetables and pour dressing over.
 Toss and serve immediately.

 I like to serve this with Teriyaki salmon for a light and healthy summer meal.
 Here’s my homemade Teriyaki sauce!

 1/4 cup soy sauce (I use low sodium Kikkoman’s)

 2 inches fresh ginger, peeled and sliced thickly